-The Group expects to pay €35 million in contributions to its defined benefit plans in 2023.
+The Group expects to pay EUR 35 million in contributions to its defined benefit plans in 2024.

-ii.
+- B. Other employee benefits (continued) - ii.
 Movement in net defined benefit liability (asset)

 The following table shows a reconciliation from the opening balances to the closing balances for the net defined benefit liability (asset) and its components.^a